-Any successful study plan must incorporate the use of resources that are rich in technical detail, sequenced appropriately, and consumed thoughtfully in order to develop the necessary knowledge and skills required for the PE Exam.
+Any successful study plan must incorporate the use of resources that are rich in technical detail, sequenced appropriately, and consumed thoughtfully to develop the knowledge and skills required for the PE Exam.
 However, there are additional considerations beyond what to study and how to go about it.
-Studying is a cognitive process and the quality of our thinking depends on having enough energy and mental clarity to do the work day after day.
-Cultivating this state of readiness is a metaskill that creates the possibility of building new skills, and it rests on three pillars: sleep, nutrition, and fitness.
+Studying is a cognitive process, and the quality of our thinking depends on having enough energy and mental clarity to work day after day for the PE Exam.
+Cultivating this state of readiness is a metaskill that enables skill-building and rests on three pillars: sleep, nutrition, and fitness.

-This brief article, while far from comprehensive, offers a few practical tips for engineers pursuing PE licensure.
-You will notice an outsized benefit for each additional tactic you put into practice due to their synergy.
-If you have significant sticking points in one particular area, it is more important to make modest improvements to that area than to attempt to perfect another area.
-For example, there is not much value in eating your vegetables if you’re trying to get by on 4 hours of sleep.
+This brief article offers a few practical tips for engineers pursuing PE licensure.
+Each tactic you adopt provides an outsized benefit due to their synergy.
+If you encounter significant sticking points in one area, it’s more important to make modest improvements there than to perfect another.
+For example, eating vegetables won’t help much if you’re only getting four hours of sleep.
+Taking care of these areas can greatly benefit your PE Exam preparation.

 Sleep

 Establish a standard bedtime.
-The tried and true advice to get 8 hours of sleep per night is great, but the devil is in the details.
-For those who work a standard 9-5 schedule or anything similar, the start of your day is already constrained.
-Therefore, you must work backwards to determine your ideal bedtime, and if you find that nothing particularly valuable is happening in the evenings, choose a standard time to turn in.
-Set a “Go To Bed” alarm if necessary until the new habit is formed.
+The advice to get eight hours of sleep per night is great, but the details matter.
+For those working a 9-to-5 schedule, the start of your day is already fixed.
+Work backward to determine your ideal bedtime.
+If your evenings are unproductive, pick a standard time to turn in.
+Use a “Go To Bed” alarm if needed until it becomes a habit.

 Nutrition